upperlinecode/rn-05-stack-navigation/README.md

 1. React Navigation also lets us create and navigate to modals.
 React Navigation handles all of the animations and opening/closing for us.
 All we have to do is provide the components!
 [See the docs for more info.](https://reactnavigation.org/docs/modal)

 2. When the `Add to Cart` button in the `DetailsScreen` is clicked, we want to navigate to a confirmation modal confirming that the item was added to the user's cart.
 First, though, we need to add the modal.
 Back in `App.js`, we'll need to use the `Group` component included in `Stack` to separate out our screens. `Group` gives us a little more granular control.
-Wrap the `Stack.Screen` components for `Products` and `Details` in a `<Stack.Group>` component.
+Wrap the `Stack.Screen` components for `Products` and `Details` in a `Stack.Group` component.

 3. Create a separate `Stack.Group` component. `Stack.Group` can take a `screenOptions` prop, allowing for a wide range of customization.
 For this particular `Stack.Group`, pass `screenOptions` an object with a key of `presentation` and a value of `'modal'`.
 This tells React Navigation that the screens inside this group should present as modals.

 4. Import the `ConfirmationModalScreen` from `./src/screens/ConfirmationModalScreen`.
 Within your second `Stack.Group`, add a `Stack.Screen` named `Confirmation` and give it `ConfirmationModalScreen` as its `component` prop.

 5. In the `DetailsScreen` component, destructure the `{ navigation }` prop.
-In the existing `onPress` function, call, navigate to the `Confirmation` screen and pass it the `product`.
+In the existing `onPress` function, navigate to the `Confirmation` screen and pass it the `product`.

+6. In the `ConfirmationModalScreen`, use the `route` prop to say `<product name> added to cart!`.
+(Remember what parameters we're passing to the screen!)

 <details>
 <summary>Click here for the coded answer</summary>